prateekpandey1234/AndroidLearnings/README.md

  *   get list of children at once
  * * Here we don't require that because same data class is used , we can just run queries simply for both way mapping */

+Testing
+1.  to test suspend functions using runTest{} to run coroutine functions , this allows to skip any time delay there is in suspend function
+2.  runTest makes a TestScope which is similar to CoroutineScope for a coroutine , default dispatcher for runTest is StandardTestDispatcher
+3.  use advanceUntilIdle() to make sure all coroutines work and free the test coroutines
+ a. if we are starting new coroutines from top level testing coroutines then we need to use TestingDispatchers to schedule the new coroutines
+ b. also when switching to different dispatcher using withContext , we need